 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

 Rwanda pursues a series of reforms aimed at improving living conditions and service provision to the population.
-Over the last 10 years, Rwanda’s GDP grew 8% on average.
-As at March 2016, Rwanda’s credit rating was rated as B with a negative outlook, by credit rating agency Standard and Poor.
-Rwanda was ranked Africa’s most efficient Government in the 2014-2015 Global Competitive Report and the 2nd most competitive place to do business in Africa after Mauritius.
-It is positioned 62nd out of 189 countries in the World Bank Doing Business 2016.
-Such achievements can be attributed to strong political will driving these positive changes.
+The GDP annual growth rate averaged 7.25% from 2000 until 2017.
+Between 2002 and 2015, Rwanda’s per capita GDP increased by almost 80%; it was last recorded at US$738.60 in 2016.
+Rwanda’s economy grew 5.9% and its credit rating was rated B with a stable outlook by the credit rating agency Standard & Poor, in 2016.
+Rwanda was ranked 52nd in the 2017 Global Competitive Report and is the 2nd most competitive place to do business in Sub-Saharan Africa after Mauritius.
+It is positioned 56th out of 190 countries in the World Bank Doing Business report 2017, attributed to strong political will driving positive changes.

-The national five-year development plan – Second Economic Development and Poverty Reduction Strategy 2013-18 (EDPRS2) – emphasises on coping with the challenges of the urbanisation process by taking a proactive approach to well position Rwanda for the future.
+The national five-year development plan – Second Economic Development and Poverty Reduction Strategy 2013-18 (EDPRS2) –emphasizes coping with the challenges of the urbanisation process.
 The overall goal is to promote good urban and human settlement development that enhances local and national economic growth, and ensures good quality of life for everyone.
 A fundamental concern in the context of accelerated urban and demographic growth is access to housing.
-Since the early 2000’s, the way to an exemplary housing policy had been paved, and it is now well under implementation.
+Since the early 2000’s, the way to an exemplary housing policy had been paved, and is now in the process of being implemented.
 With the uniform registration of land ownership, land reform has made way for a formal real estate market as a legalised part of the national economy.
 Subsequently the formation of a private construction and real estate sector has been triggered.

-The understanding of the actual housing demand in the context of financial resources available to average private households made housing a high level priority.
+The understanding of the actual housing demand in the context of financial resources available to average private households has made housing a high level priority.
 Housing construction shall no longer benefit only a minority, and urban renewal processes must be based on socially acceptable strategies.
-In the foreground of the National Housing Policy, 2015, stands the vision of “access to housing for all”.
-Besides goals of how to maintain sustainability in human settlement development, the policy explores a set of housing access scenarios with the purpose of integrating all society levels within its strategy.
-It is now essential to enhance capacity in the real estate and construction industry, with the aim of increasing the quality of planning, design and construction.
-Since 2015, the government’s commitment to facilitate housing is reflected in two concrete legal documents which offer government incentives for private investment in affordable housing.
+Since 2015, the government’s commitment to facilitate housing is reflected in concrete legally founded frameworks which facilitate private investment in affordable housing, to ensure that housing intregrates all levels of society.

 Access to Finance

-Rwanda has the highest discrepancy between the Gross National Income per capita and the cost for cheapest newly constructed (formal) house in Africa.
-Consequently, less than 10 % of households are able to afford a formal housing unit.
-High subsidies would be required to make units accessible to poor families and those families with median income, while the housing deficit is expected to increase since the required expenses would not meet demand.
-In the EDPRS2, the Government targets a framework which facilitates private sector-led housing finance and construction.
+Rwanda has the highest discrepancy between the GNI per capita and the cost for cheapest newly constructed (formal) house in Africa.
+Consequently, less than 10% of households are able to afford a formal housing unit.
+Carefully selected subsidies are required to make units accessible to poor families and those families with median income, while the housing deficit is expected to increase since the required expenses would not meet demand.
+In the EDPRS2 and also in the successor document National Strategy for Transformation and Prosperity (NSTP) (under review), the Government targets a framework which facilitates private sector-led housing finance and construction.
 The National Housing Policy identified the discrepancy between incomes and formal sales costs and has initiated a discussion about how to enable access to housing for all.
 Its vision is: “Everyone independent of income, base of subsistence, and location shall be able to access adequate housing in sustainably planned and developed areas reserved for habitation in Rwanda”.

-The National Housing Policy highlights that, despite the constraint of high interest rates prevalent in Rwanda, the bigger challenge is the value and regularity of household income.
+The National Housing Policy highlights that despite the constraint of high interest rates, the bigger challenge is the value and regularity of household income.
 Lowering the interest rate for home owner mortgage would not cause significant change for the lowest income earners.
 A wide approach is needed to make housing affordable by addressing i) cost-efficiency in design, construction, and construction management; ii) increase of available material resources; iii) decrease of unit sizes and floor area per person; iv) use of technologies which allow lower construction cost; and v) settling households closer to economic opportunity.
-Above areas are now consistently integrated as part of the guiding framework.
+Above areas are now consistently integrated as part of the guiding framework and are being worked on with the help of a cost-efficiency study and pilot designs that target the multiple areas where increased cost-efficiency is possible.

-Rwanda, since 2015, has financially incentivizes large scale private investment into affordable housing, and in collaboration with the banking sector addresses accessibility of financial products.
+Since 2015, Rwanda financially incentivises large scale private investment into affordable housing, and in collaboration with the banking sector addresses accessibility of financial products.
 Government supported affordable housing development projects must fulfil predefined eligibility criteria and target specified beneficiary profiles.
-The criteria state that a project must offer a variety of housing unit categories and sizes; exceed the minimum density provided for by urban planning code; and be designed under predominant use of locally produced or locally prefabricated construction materials as far as this is possible.
+The criteria state that a project must offer a variety of housing unit categories and sizes; exceed the minimum density provided for by the Urban Planning Code; and be designed for the predominant use of locally produced or locally prefabricated construction materials as far as this is possible.
 A developer is expected to include an on-site training program and to contract local or national small and medium enterprises for more than half of the works.
-Housing development will also be financially supported if meeting one of the following requirements: the sales cost per square meter of a housing unit, excluding the cost of public infrastructure, shall be below a set benchmark; beneficiaries shall be offered an affordable financial scheme to access a unit; or the developer may be a cooperative formed by individual land holders of the housing planning area, with members fulfilling the beneficiary conditions.
+Housing development will also be financially supported assuming they comply with one of the follwing criteria: the sales cost per square meter of a housing unit, excluding the cost of public infrastructure, is below a set benchmark; beneficiaries are offered an affordable financial scheme to access a unit; or the developer is a cooperative formed by individual land holders of the housing planning area, with members fulfilling the beneficiary conditions.
+The benchmarks to be specified by the Minister in charge of housing are being published in 2017 for the first time and will be reviewed every two years for the purpose of continously lowering the household income benchmarks and sales cost per square meter over time.

 It is being reported that the newly offered incentives clearly appeal to investors in the sector.
 Over the course of the coming three to five years, 4 500 affordable housing units are expected through involvement of the BRD with 20-30% equity participation.
-There are currently plans for a Rental Housing Company with BRD and RSSB as shareholders, support from Shelter Afrique, and Guarantco involved in the bond interest guaranteeing.
-Planned are a minimum of 800 rental units targeting households with monthly incomes around US$500.
-The intention is to trigger the professionalization of a formal rental housing market which would integrate professional asset management.
-An important long-term strategy is to increase awareness about the opportunities in collaborative development as part of urban renewal, where original land holders either form cooperatives to finance their development projects, or team up with a private investor and hold shares in the redevelopment, with administrative procedures guided and supported by local governments.
+An important long-term strategy is to increase awareness about the opportunities in collaborative development in urban renewal processes, where original land holders either form cooperatives to finance their development projects, team up with a private investor and hold shares in a redevelopment or in a (Social) Investment Trust, with administrative procedures guided and supported by local governments.

-The foundation for a formal property market has been set with the National Land Policy and the Land Tenure Regularization Program (LTRP), which implemented the Land Policy from 2008 onwards.
-The LTRP resulted in the issuance of registered titles to every landholder in an effort to unlock the potential for sustainable growth, based on a clear framework which would be equally valid to all users of land.
-The land and property market activity is increasing as a consequence of the reform, and the real estate and construction industries have formed and become potential drivers of economic growth in Rwanda.
+The foundation for a formal property market has been set within the National Land Policy and the National Land Tenure Regularisation Program (NLTRP).
+NLTRP resulted in the issuance of registered titles to every landholder in an effort to unlock the potential for sustainable growth, based on a clear framework which would be equally valid to all users of land.
+The land and property market activity is increasing as a consequence of the reform, and the real estate and construction industries have developed and become drivers of economic growth in Rwanda.
+Registering property in Rwanda requires three procedures, takes 12 days and costs 0.1% of the property value.
+As a result Rwanda is ranked fourth of 190 economies on the ease of registering property.

 Housing Policy and Regulations

 Two legal documents adopted in 2015 intend to facilitate private investment in affordable housing.
-The Prime Minister Instructions No 004/03 of 13/09/2015, Determining the Conditions and Procedures for Obtaining Government Support for Affordable Housing Projects, are a step toward the collaboration with the private sector in housing delivery.
-The instructions represent a commitment by the Government to finance neighbourhood infrastructure.
-They also relate to the profiles of beneficiaries of supported housing units, affordability of access schemes to housing (which may either look at the sales prices or affordability of financing schemes), resource-efficiency, and local skills enhancement through collaboration with local Small and Medium Enterprises.
+The Prime Ministers Instructions Nº001/03 of 23/02/2017 determining the conditions and procedures for obtaining government support for affordable and high density housing projects.
+The policy relates to a commitment by the Government to finance neighbourhood infrastructure in projects fulfilling specified conditions, which relate to the profiles of beneficiaries of supported housing units, affordability of access schemes to housing (which may either look at the sales prices or affordability of financing schemes), resource-efficiency, and local skills enhancement through collaboration with local Small and Medium Enterprises.
+Draft Minister’s Instructions Specifying Infrastucture Standards, Beneficiary and Cost-Efficiency Requirements For Government Supported Affordable and High Density Housing Projects, that specify details required by the Prime Minister’s Instructions regarding infrastructure standards applied in government supported projects, as well as sales cost and beneficiery household income caps, are expected to be adopted before the end of 2017.

-The Law N° 06/2015 of28/03/2015,Investment Promotion and Facilitation, incentivizes investment in affordable housing.
+The Law N° 06/2015 of 28/03/2015,Investment Promotion and Facilitation, incentivises investment in affordable housing.
 It offers tax incentives, such as a preferential corporate income tax rate and accelerated depreciation for investments in construction projects worth US$ 1.8 million or more.

 Housing Sector Opportunities

-The private sector, with government facilitation, should take on the development of a long-term investment sector, including the insurance industry, private sector pension funds and other long-term savings vehicles, as well as the fostering of active and fair competition in mortgage lending, backed by securitization legislation.
+The private sector, with government facilitation, should take on the development of a long-term investment sector, including the insurance industry, private sector pension funds and other long-term savings vehicles, as well as the fostering of active and fair competition in mortgage lending backed by securitisation legislation.